syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.shape.association`String`
 {:#members:connectors-shape.association}

-Sets the UML Class Association of the connector.
-Applicable, if the relationship of the connector is a Association.
+Sets the type of the UML assosication.
+Applicable, if the type of the connector is "classifier".

 <table class="props">
     <thead>